 Malicious actors then began experimenting with new schemes to find the most successful approach.
 This second wave demonstrated that attackers were seriously committed to exploiting the chaos and growing hysteria over the spread of the virus by rapidly developing a larger library of phishing templates.

 The newest phase has recently surfaced with cyber criminals re-purposing a wide variety of older phishing emails tweaked to prey on the multitude of employees working from home who are nervous and perhaps distracted enough to fall victim to an attack.

 A Nationwide Response

-The U.S. is putting federal muscle into protecting businesses against the onslaught of attacks.
-The FBI is now warning against phishing emails related to charitable contributions, general financial relief, airline refunds and fake cures, testing kits and vaccines.
+The U.S. is putting federal muscle into protecting businesses against the onslaught of attacks, encouraging businesses to implement cyber risk management strategies.
+The FBI is now warning against phishing emails related to charitable contributions, general financial relief, airline refunds, fake cures, testing kits and vaccines.

 Furthermore, on March 18, 2020, U.S. Attorney Trutanich announced the appointment of a COVID-19 fraud coordinator to lead investigations into known and suspected occurrences of financial fraud related to the nation’s ongoing public health emergency.

 Education is Key Defense